stimulus-use/stimulus-use/docs/use-intersection.md

 # useIntersection

-Adds 2 new behaviors to your Stimulus controller : `appear` and `disappear`.
+Adds 2 new behaviors to your Stimulus controller: `appear` and `disappear`.

 This behavior is built on top of the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)